Blood Grouping and Red Cell Antibody Testing in Pregnancy (GTG 2014, bsh 2025)

 Anti-D was present before first administration of anti-D

-If doses >1500 IU have been given then passive anti-D can cause levels >0.4 IU/ml and so anti-D should continue to be offered.
+If doses >1500 IU have been given then passive anti-D can reach levels >0.4 IU/ml and so anti-D should continue to be offered.

 After 28 weeks, if all of the following apply, no further antibody testing is required: